About Lieutenant General William G. "Jerry" Boykin (Ret.)

 By 1980, Boykin was the Delta Force operations officer during the Iranian hostage rescue attempt, Delta Force’s inaugural mission and a catastrophic failure.
 The mission was aborted after a crash in the Iranian desert killed eight American soldiers.
-In 1983, Major Boykin was tapped for Operation Urgent Fury in the Caribbean island of Grenada, but only because “he begged” to go on the combat assault, according to Burress.
-Boykin was mostly riding a desk as an operations officer by then and Burress later told the Washington Post that “[i]t was probably a mistake” that he put Boykin on the mission, though he said that “a soldier who wants to get stuck in combat is a good soldier.”
+In 1983, Maj.
+Boykin was tapped for Operation Urgent Fury in the Caribbean island of Grenada, but only because “he begged” to go on the combat assault, according to Burruss.
+Boykin was mostly riding a desk as an operations officer by then, and Burruss later told the Washington Post that “it was probably a mistake” that he put Boykin on the mission, though he said that “a soldier who wants to get stuck in combat is a good soldier.”
 On that mission, a bullet that hit the radio Boykin was operating also went through his armpit and out his shoulder.
 Boykin regained use of his arm later because, he claimed, God had healed him.

 Following Mogadishu, the Senate Armed Services Committee looked into tactical and policy decisions that might have contributed to the American casualties.
 Boykin claimed that he saw a copy of an anonymous letter circulating through the Pentagon that blamed his alleged incompetence for the deaths of the servicemen.
 Committee investigators interviewed Boykin, but Maj.
 Gen. William Garrison took full responsibility for the battle’s outcome, thus removing Boykin from further inquiries.

-Boykin earned his third star in the summer of 2003, which made him a lieutenant general, and he was appointed to undersecretary of defense of intelligence in the Bush administration.
+Boykin earned his third star in the summer of 2003, which made him a lieutenant general, and he was appointed to Deputy Undersecretary of Defense for Intelligence in the Bush administration.
 There, he headed a new office that was focused on hunting down Osama bin Laden, Saddam Hussein and other “high-value targets.”
-It was during his tenure in the Bush administration that his religiosity almost cost him his career.
+During his tenure in the Bush administration, his religiosity almost cost him his career.

-Following an outcry about his comments, President Bush publicly distanced himself from Boykin and Senate Armed Services Committee Chairman John W. Warner (R-Va.) and the committee’s senior Democrat, Carl Levin (Mich.), called for an inquiry and for Boykin to step down while the inquiry was under way.
+Following an outcry about his comments, President Bush publicly distanced himself from Boykin.
+Also, Senate Armed Services Committee Chairman John W. Warner (R-Va.) and Carl Levin of Michigan, the committee’s senior Democrat, called for an inquiry and for Boykin to step down while the inquiry was underway.

-But then-Secretary of Defense Rumsfeld kept him at his post, although the Defense Department investigated his remarks and determined that Boykin had violated three internal regulations: He had failed to obtain clearance for his remarks, failed to clarify that his remarks were personal, and failed to report reimbursement of travel expenses from participating religious groups.
+But then-Secretary of Defense Donald Rumsfeld kept him at his post, although the Department of Defense investigated his remarks and determined that Boykin had violated three internal regulations: He had failed to obtain clearance for his remarks, failed to clarify that his remarks were personal and failed to report reimbursement of travel expenses from participating religious groups.
 The investigation also determined that Boykin had spoken at 23 religiously oriented events (mostly Baptist and Pentecostal) since 2002, and that he wore his uniform at all but two.